Home

 Contact Us

-Azaniah "Melvin" Minerd
+Azaniah 'Melvin' Minerd

 (1855-1921)

 Azaniah "Melvin" Minerd was born in May 1855 in Farmington, Fayette County, PA, the son of Samuel and Rebecca (Smalley) Minerd.
-He and his wife were pioneer settlers of Kansas.
+He and his wife Harriet were pioneer settlers of Kansas.

 While in Fayette County, Melvin married Harriett Jane Baldwin (1860-1949).
 She was born on April 19, 1860 in Fayette County.
-Harriett is seen here, at left, with her sister in law, Margaret Hester (Minerd) Jackson

-The Minerds' four children were Orville Baldwin Minerd, George B. Minerd, Olive Shelton and Sylvester Lynn Minerd
+The Minerds' four children were Orville Baldwin Minerd, George B. Minerd, Olive Shelton and Sylvester Lynn Minerd.

 Melvin's occupation in Fayette County is not known.
 However, the June 13, 1878 edition of the Uniontown Genius of Liberty reported that an "A.M.
-Minerd, Bullskin Twp." had been granted a hotel license a few days earlier.
-(The clipping is seen at right) Since Melvin's father also was a hotel-keeper, and as Melvin's brother Levi Springer Minerd also resided in Bullskin, the reference to "A.M." is thought to be Melvin.
+Minerd, Bullskin Twp." had been granted a hotel license a few days earlier.Since Melvin's father also had been a hotel-keeper, and as Melvin's brother Levi Springer Minerd also resided in Bullskin, the reference to "A.M." surely refers to Melvin.

 Busy coal mine operations in Pittsburg in the early 1900s